Linux: Diversity and why it's not an operating system

 The nature of free licenses and open-source software can be a double-edged sword.
 It does not offer a clear revenue model, so growth may be inconsistent.

-So we notice that some programs receive updates very often, while others remain idle for years.
+Thus we observe that some they receive very frequent updates, while others remain for years.

 However, Linux has now spread and become the backbone of the internet.
 It is the most common operating system for supercomputers.